 Muswellbrook Coal Company Limited (MCC) operates the Muswellbrook Open Cut Coal Mine (the site), located approximately three kilometres (km) to the north-east of Muswellbrook in the Hunter Valley of New South Wales.
 MCC is a wholly owned subsidiary of Idemitsu Australia Pty Limited (IA).
 On 1 September 2003, Development Consent for DA 205/2002 was granted by Muswellbrook Shire Council (MSC) to extend the former MCC No.1 Open Cut.
 The No.1 Open Cut Extension commenced operations in March 2005 and has a capacity to produce up to 2,000,000 tonnes coal per annum with mining operations approved until end of 2022.
 Rehabilitation activities will progress past this date.
+A modification to the approval was granted on 20 December 2022 to allow the storage, handling and transport of coal to continue until the end of March 2023.
 The current mine life at MCC is zero years.
-Mining operations ceased in 2022, with coal storage, handling and transport continuing until the end of March 2023.
+Mining operations ceased in 2022, with coal storage, handling and transport ceasing in March 2023.